Glöwen station

-Glöwen station is the station of the town of Glöwen, which is in the municipality of Plattenburg and the German state of Brandenburg.
-It lies on the Berlin–Hamburg Railway and was opened in 1846.
-The Glöwen–Havelberg railway branched at the station from 1890 to 1971.
-The former Light Railway of the District of West and East Prignitz (Kleinbahnen der Kreise West- und Ostprignitz) from Viesecke, a small town now in the municipality of Plattenburg, ended in Glöwen from 1900 to 1967.
-The Neoclassical entrance, which was built at the same time as the line, has heritage protection.
+Glöwen station is a station on the Berlin–Hamburg Railway in the town of Glöwen, which is in the municipality of Plattenburg and the German state of Brandenburg.

 Location

 The station is located at kilometre 101.8 of the Berlin–Hamburg railway on the southern outskirts of Glöwen, about one km south of the town centre.
 The railway line in this area runs approximately east–west and crosses federal highway 107 in the station area.
 The town of Havelberg lies about ten km to the south.

 History

 The Berlin–Hamburg railway was opened between Berlin and Boizenburg on 15 October 1846 and Glöwen station was opened on the same day.
 The station was intended from the beginning to serve not only the comparatively small town of Glöwen, but also as a hub for Havelberg and a number of other places.
 In the years following the opening of the station, two passenger fares were offered on the day to Havelberg, plus a fare on the day to Genthin and even a fare to Rostock.
 Patronage at Glöwen station in 1847 was in sixth place of the stations of the Berlin-Hamburg Railway after Berlin, Hamburg, Hagenow, Wittenberge and Ludwigslust.